 Take a look at my new article for Aeon magazine on Bergson's female audience.

 In the years following the publication of L'Evolution créatrice in 1907, the hundreds of Parisians and foreign students who would rush to Bergson’s lecture theatre on a weekly basis were many women.
 This prompted Bergson’s enemies to suggest that he could not be a real philosopher if the least rational beings of all, women, adhered to his philosophy.
 In addition, in France, the fact that Bergson, a philosopher who was famous for his critique of scientific knowledge and his metaphorical prose about “pure duration” and “intuition”, appealed to so many women, was used as an argument against giving women the vote.
 Bergson’s female audience members were also accused of attending the lectures merely to be seen at a fashionable event and not because they were interested in the philosophical content.
 By their mere presence, wrote some reporters, they were robbing more worthy male philosophy students of their seats.
 In this article, I tell the story of these misogynistic attacks on Bergsonism and Bergsonian women.

 BERGSON ROCK STAR PHILOSOPHER

-When I was in Sydney last month, I was interviewed by Joe Gelonesi for an episode of The Philosopher's Zone (on ABC Radio National).
+When I was in Sydney in June 2019, I was interviewed by Joe Gelonesi for an episode of The Philosopher's Zone (on ABC Radio National).
 I talk about Bergson's best-selling 1907 book Creative Evolution and his immense fame in the years around the publication of the book.

 You can listen to the interview here